This course was great! Very interesting. I am glad I took it."

 Course Code: mdm

-In the first lesson, you will review fractions, percents, decimals, exponents and more because these math topics are what medical professionals commonly need to use.
+In the first lessons, you will review fractions, percents, decimals, exponents and more because these math topics are what medical professionals commonly need to use.
 Then you will review the metric system and the U.S. customary system of measurement.
 You will learn to make conversions within and between these two systems, and how medical professionals use these measurements every day.

-In this lesson, you will explore some of the jargon and abbreviations medical orders use.
+In these lessons, you will explore some of the jargon and abbreviations medical orders use.
 You will interpret ratios, determine rates, and set up and solve proportions---all of which will help you as you determine medication dosages and make other medical calculations.
 Then you will cover the basics of dimensional analysis and use it to solve problems that are more complex.
 You will focus on several key formulas that medical professionals use.
 You will learn different ways to solve the same problem, so you can choose the method that is easiest and fastest for you.

 In this lesson, you will learn to apply what you have learned in previous lessons as you master new skills.
 You will calculate doses of oral medications in solid and liquid form.
 You will also learn to dose oral medications based on body weight and body surface area.
 Then you will learn about solution strengths as ratios and percentages, and you will practice the calculations necessary to prepare solutions.